top of page

 Grey Parrots

 We might not be as colourful as other parrots, but we are smart!
 AGPs are among the smartest birds in the world and are the best at mimicking human speech.
 Although, this doesn't mean every African Grey Parrot will talk.
 I however have a wide variety of words and sound effects in my repertoire!
-So far my foster family has heard me say 31 words and lots of noises including a turkey gobbling impression, laughing, and lots of squeaks and whistles ranging in a high to low pitch.
-They are excited to see if I know anymore words or start picking up some from them!
+So far my foster family has heard me say 35+ words and lots of noises including a turkey gobbling impression, kisses, laughing, and lots of squeaks and whistles ranging in a high to low pitch.
+They are excited to see if I know anymore words or start picking up some from them, but I do tend to be secretive and talk more if they are in a different room!

 DSC08735.jpg